 News & Story Ideas

-Anne discusses how we form habits, get stuck in a rut and resist change – and how by deliberately choosing the right habits can make us more courageous and resilient.
+Anne discusses how we form habits, get stuck in a rut, and resist change – and how deliberately choosing the right habits can make us more courageous and resilient.

 Courage is not the absence of fear but the ability to work through fear and discomfort and keep moving forward.
 Anne shares how to use adversity as a catalyst for growth.

-Every day, businesses of all sizes lose time, money and productivity when employees get sidetracked due to their emotional reactions to workplace situations.
+Every day, businesses of all sizes lose time, money, and productivity when employees get sidetracked by their emotional reactions to workplace situations.
 Anne tells how managers and employees can defuse drama and strengthen work relationships.

 Anne explains how to discover triggers and blind spots, master your emotions in the moment and make deeper connections with others to boost your “emotional intelligence quotient.”